-Goober Pyle - The Town Mechanic

-Floyd Lawson - The Town Barber

-Helen Crump - The Girlfriend

-Thelma Lou Beasley - Barney's Girlfriend

-Howard Sprague - The Momma's Boy Insurance Agent

-Emmett Clark - The Town Fix It.
+Goober Pyle - The Town Mechanic Floyd Lawson - The Town Barber Helen Crump - The Girlfriend Thelma Lou Beasley - Barney's Girlfriend Howard Sprague - The Momma's Boy Insurance Agent Emmett Clark - The Town Fix It.
 Martha Clark - Emmett's Wife.
 Ellie Walker - Andy's First Girlfriend and Pharmacist.

-Ernest T. Bass - Wild Crazy Moonshiner that LLLL UUUU VVV SSS UUUUUU)

-The Darlings: Briscoe Darling, Charlene Darling and the Darling Boys -

-Moonshiners and Bluegrass Players.
+Ernest T. Bass - Wild Crazy Moonshiner that LLLL UUUU VVV SSS UUUUU) The Darlings: Briscoe Darling, Charlene Darling and the Darling Boys -Moonshiners and Bluegrass Players.
 Clara Edwards - The Interfering Neighbor & Best Friend of Aunt Bea.
 Emma Watson - One that Andy was always doing favors for around town.

-Ben Weaver - The Grouchy Ole Landlord and Businessman

-Deputy Warren Ferguson - The Not So Smart - Huh?
+Ben Weaver - The Grouchy Ole Landlord and Businessman Deputy Warren Ferguson - The Not So Smart - Huh?
 Yea! - Huh?
 Yea! - Huh?
-Yea! - Huh?
 Yea!
 Leon - Remember the Peanut Butter Snot Nosed Quiet Kid.

-Rafe Hollister - Local Farmer and Moonshiner Extraordinaire

-The Fun Girls - Daphne and Skippy - The Party Girls that Really Messed with Barney.
+Rafe Hollister - Local Farmer and Moonshiner Extraordinaire The Fun Girls - Daphne and Skippy - The Party Girls that Really Messed with Barney.
 Asa - You have to remember the old security guard at the Mayberry Bank - His Gun Would Fall into Pieces.
 And Others - Mayer Pike, Mayer Roy Stoner, Millie Swanson, Peggy McMillian, John Masters, Reverend Tucker, John Paul Jason, Wally and others.

-/images/1_Andy Griffith Matlock.png Image not found or type unknown his cast.
+/images/1_Andy Griffith Matlock.png

+With 249 episodes of The Andy Griffith Show, Andy had a lot of fixes in the lives of his cast.

 Even with all the work involved to keep everyone happy, Andy always seemed to maintain a positive spirit of optimism about himself and to others.
 Andy always delivered dignity to the drunk, integrity to the moonshiners and fairness to every bully.
 He taught us to listen and evaluate carefully before we react, even if the person is your young son, Opie.

 A person will find many biblical truths in the character and integrity of Andy Griffith.
-He roots were deeply rooted in his faith in Jesus Christ and it reflected in the wisdoms that were shared through his showing in the landy in that ge of Mayberry, he taught us all what we seem to have forgotten over the years.
+He roots were deeply rooted in his faith in Jesus Christ and it reflected in the wisdoms that were shared through his show.
+Having Andy in charge of Mayberry, he taught us all what we seem to have forgotten over the years.

-- Everyone has val ShowMe Gold Sponsors - Everyone has sor - Remember, winning is not everything, but being a good sport is always important. - Remember, the love of family and community was, and always will be the most important lesson in life.
+- Everyone has value and something to offer. - Everyone has something to teach us if we will just listen. - Remember, winning is not everything, but being a good sport is always important. - Remember, the love of family and community was, and always will be the most important lesson in life.